Background pattern

 Ixia can be taken with or without food.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

 Pregnancy

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Ixia contains lactose

-This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Ixia
+3. How to take Ixia

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of your doctor or pharmacist for taking this medicine.
+If you are not sure, ask your doctor or pharmacist again.

 The recommended initial dose is 1 Ixia 10 mg tablet per day.
-If blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg per day or prescribe additional treatment.
+If your blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg per day or prescribe additional treatment.

 Tablets can be taken with or without food.
 Take the tablets with a sufficient amount of water (for example, a glass).
 If possible, take your dose at the same time each day, for example, at breakfast time.